 I think many researchers overtrust completeness assessment scores given by BUSCO.
-We have examined this matter and previously analyzed the performance of BUSCO and reported its insufficient sensitivity by using the human 'T2T' genome assembly (see below; Kadota et al., 2021; also see Table 1 of Huang and Heng, 2023).
-Our paper by Kadota et al. (2021) was briefly covered by one of the earlier blog posts.
+To investigate this matter, we previously analyzed the performance of BUSCO and reported its insufficient sensitivity by using the human 'T2T' genome assembly (see below; Yamaguchi et al., 2021; also see Table 1 of Huang and Heng, 2023).
+Our paper by Yamaguchi et al. (2021) was briefly covered by one of the earlier blog posts.

 The first part of the table listing the 79 BUSCO reference orthologs that an earlier version of BUSCO could not identify in the human 'T2T' genome assembly but we identified with our quite manual inspection.